pinkdaddy/cashBar/README.md

 ## Installation

-macOS: Download the latest DMG from the releases page [here.](https://github.com/johneas10/cashbar/releases) Then open it up and drag the app to applications folder.
+macOS: Download the latest .DMG from the releases page [here.](https://github.com/johneas10/cashbar/releases) Then open it up and drag the app to applications folder.

+Windows: Download the latest .EXE from the releases page [here](https://github.com/johneas10/cashbar/releases) and run the installer.

 Linux: ToDo.

-Windows: ToDo.

 ## Development setup

+#### (macOS)

 Make sure you have Node installed on your computer.
 Then you can simply clone the repository and run the following to install its dependencies: